Lead Investigator: Michelle Foster, PhD

 Hypothesis: We postulate that fat dysregulation that occurs with lipedema is caused by aberrant estrogen signaling, and will interrogate this in a rodent model.

-Collaborative Opportunities: We would like to take our research a step further by collaborating with clinicians to investigate the structure of fatty nodules (fibrosis) that occur with lipedema so we can progress with understanding nodule development.
+Collaborative Opportunities: We are currently working with the laboratory of Karen Herbst to characterize ratios and concentration of estrogen and adrenergic receptors in the adipose tissue of lipedema patients.
+We would like to take our research a step further by collaborating with clinicians to investigate the structure of fatty nodules (fibrosis) that occur with lipedema so we can progress with understanding nodule development.
 We would also be interested in working closely with other lymphatic rodent researchers.

 Project: A Mouse Model of Lipedema, Lower Subcutaneous Adipose Tissue Specific Estrogen Receptor KO

 Lipedema is a condition of fat dysregulation that is characterized, in part, by site-specific fat accumulation in the region of the lower body (buttocks, hips, thighs and ankles).
 This condition is essentially exclusive in women and manifestation occurs with feminine hormone changes associated with puberty, pregnancy and/or menopause.
 Indeed, it is postulated that lipedema is an estrogen-regulated genetic disease.